 In February 2022, the Centers for Disease Control and Prevention (CDC) and the American Academy of Pediatrics overhauled the pediatric milestone checklist, partly to reflect this.
 This process included adding developmental milestones for 15-month-olds and 30-month-olds, and revamping other milestone charts to reflect things most children (75% or more) can do by a certain age.
 To help parents track milestones on their own, the CDC has released a free Milestone Tracker mobile app, a Digital Online Checklist, and a PDF checklist that parents can download and print.

 With the whole child in mind, parents might be better off looking at the broad characteristics of their baby’s physical abilities and personality.
 To that end, these are the only three 12-month milestones that really matter.

 It’s not that your baby didn’t have preferences and desires before 12-months.
-It’s just that they are finally able to convey those desires opinions and preferences to you via their body language, voice, and facial expression.
+It’s just that now they are finally able to convey those desires, opinions, and preferences to you via their body language, voice, and facial expression.

-Red Flags: A 12-month old should be able to use body language, facial expressions or movements in a purposeful way.
-You may want to speak to a pediatrician if your 12-month old who cannot point, wave or shake their head to communicate needs or desires.
+Red Flags: A 12-month old should be able to use body language, facial expressions, or movements in a purposeful way.
+You may want to speak to a pediatrician if your 12-month-old cannot point, wave, or shake their head to communicate needs or desires.

-At the end of your baby’s first year, you’re likely to have noticed that their communication abilities have truly bloomed.
-In fact, beyond simply conveying their happiness or displeasure at the world, they can now recognize and respond to your cues.
-And sometimes, the give and take can feel downright conversational.
+At the end of your baby’s first year, you’ll likely notice that their communication abilities have bloomed.
+Beyond simply conveying their happiness or displeasure at the world, they can now recognize and respond to your cues.
+Sometimes the give and take can feel downright conversational.

 What You Shouldn’t Stress About: Every baby will have a different personality.
 Some 12-month-olds are more exuberant and active than others, and some are relatively sedate.
 It’s important to not compare your baby’s level of activity to others.
 Instead, look for significant changes that seem out of place with their disposition to date.